fslobanov/huawei-coding-test/README.md

 ## How to build

-Both three tasks have tiny test coverage, so I used Google Test framework for this.
-GTest required to be installed in your system, if you don't have it or not want to build tests, pass an '-Dhuawei_coding_test_BUILD_TESTS=OFF' option to CMake, by default tests are enabled
+Both three tasks have tiny test coverage, I used Google Test framework for this.
+GTest required to be installed in your system, if you don't have it or not want to build tests, pass an '-Dhuawei_coding_test_BUILD_TESTS=OFF' option to CMake, by default tests are enabled.
+Note that all test cases provided in tasks description are covered

 ## Text 1(15)